 The sustainable Earth resources research group focuses on groundwater, water-rock-microbe interactions, and gases in bedrock.
 Our research supports advancements in safe disposal of nuclear waste, geological hydrogen production and storage, geoenergy, and extractive industries for the sustainable use of geological resources.
-Take a look on our ongoing research projects below.
+Take a look on our research themes below.

 Dark oxygen in the deep geobiosphere